The Apprenticeship Levy - Information for Employers

 What is the Apprenticeship Levy?

-The levy is being introduced as part of the Government’s commitment to create three million apprenticeships by 2020, and is expected to raise £3bn annually across the country.
+The levy was introduced as part of the Government’s commitment to create three million apprenticeships by 2020, and is expected to raise £3bn annually across the country.
 All employers with an annual wage bill greater than £3million will be expected to pay a 0.5% tax on payroll.
 It will only be paid on any bill in excess of £3million.
 This applies to all sectors, but in reality it will only affect approx. 2% of employers.

 Levy payers will gain access to the government’s Apprenticeship Service Account, which will enable them to utilise the funds they’ve paid in - plus a 10% top-up contribution from the government - for training and development.
 There’s also a £15,000 allowance available for each tax year, which can be used to offset Levy payments, which operates on a monthly basis and accumulates over the course of the year.